peterdurham/code-boost/content/blog/next-js-setup/index.md

 export default About;
 ```

 In order to link to this page, we will need to import the `Link` package and create some links.

+#### Adding Links

 Add the following to the top of your `index.js` file

 ```javascript
 import Link from "next/link";